robotology/superquadric-lib/README.md

  **Optional:**

- Enabling the cmake flag `YARP_EXE`, also a `Yarp-based-Demo`, named `Superquadric-Lib-Demo`, will be compiled.
+ Enabling the cmake flag `YARP_EXE` will compile also a `Yarp-based-Demo`, named `Superquadric-Lib-Demo`.
 This is a demo that uses the `superquadric-lib` to execute superquadric modeling and grasping on the iCub robot, iCub simulator and R1 robot.
 An overview of the `Superquadric-Lib-Demo` is provided [here](https://github.com/robotology/superquadric-lib/tree/master/src/SuperquadricPipeline/yarp-demo).

  ## How to link
  Once the library is installed, you can link it using `CMake` by writing the following line of code in your project `CMakeLists.txt`: